igordot/sns/routes/wes.md

 sns/gather-fastqs <fastq dir>
 ```

-Add a BED file defining the regions targeted for capture to the project directory.
+Add a BED file defining the genomic regions targeted for capture to the project directory.
+The targeted regions (or primary targets) are the regions your capture kit attempts to cover, usually exons of genes of interest.

 Run `wes` route.